-The business is now operated by Bella Wunderlin (aka "Quasar") and Hans Wunderlin (aka "Hans Solo")!
-On the 3rd of Febuary 2012 , the opportunity to buy Gingin Observatory came up .
-We are following the foot steps of those who previously owned the Observatory who has taught us so much about this great business and with a love of astronomy in their back pockets, they took this special chance to take on a new business with lots of potential.
+We are now following the foot steps of those who previously owned the Observatory who had taught us so much about this business and with a love of astronomy in our back pockets..

-In addition to these facilities, the new $1M science grade Zadko Telescope, committed to Gamma Ray Burst research, is situated next door to the observatory in its own dedicated dome.
+In addition to these facilities, the new $1M science grade Zadko Telescope, committed to Gamma Ray Burst research, is situated next door to the observatory in its own dedicated facilities.
 It is the largest telescope for public access in the Southern Hemisphere and is integrated into stargazing nights at Gingin Observatory.

 One hour away from bright city lights means dark night skies for wondrous views of stars, planets, galaxies and more.
 It’s fun for the whole family.

 Both Quasar and Hans Solo look forward to welcoming you to their Universe soon!

 EVENING STARGAZING TOUR ( 2HRS)